SAbhaya/DataCamp-Notes/11.Fundamentals of Bayesian Data Analysis in R/Ch2.md

-# How does Bayesian inference work?
+# Chapter 2 - How does Bayesian inference work?
 ## Take a generative model for a spin

 ### 1